-Christensen’s theory elaborates that disruptive technologies bring to a market a very different set of a value proposition than had been available previously.
-Kodak seriously misinterpreted the value proposition digital imaging brought in the photography industry.
+Christensen’s theory elaborates that disruptive technologies bring to a market a very different set of value proposition than had been available previously.
+Kodak seriously misinterpreted the value proposition digital imaging brought to the photography industry.

-Christensen further argues established companies find it extremely difficult to invest adequate resources in disruptive technologies.
-Kodak’s comfortable investments with films continued because that’s where all the profits came in.
+Christensen further argues that established companies find it extremely difficult to invest adequate resources in disruptive technologies.
+Kodak’s comfortable investments in films continued because that’s where all the profits came in.

-Investment in digital imaging until Fisher’s era was scattered and it was only after Fisher in 1994 that Kodak separated the digital imaging operations that paved a way towards dedicated digital movement for Kodak.
+Investment in digital imaging until Fisher’s era was scattered and it was only after Fisher in 1994 that Kodak separated the digital imaging operations that paved the way towards the dedicated digital movement for Kodak.

 2.4 Resources, Processes and Values

 New processes were necessary for Kodak to succeed with digital technology and Kodak tried to create those processes, be that by bringing CEOs from different backgrounds or by establishing separate divisions for digital operations.
-The significant problem lied with values, how could Kodak prioritise digital imaging when it posed a major threat to cannibalise their profitable and attractive film business?
+The significant problem lay with values, how could Kodak prioritise digital imaging when it posed a major threat to cannibalise its profitable and attractive film business?

 Such situations, according to Christensen, create innovator’s dilemma for companies.
 The view is also supported by the review of disruptive innovation theory by Yu and Hang (2010) and the primary solution advised in such cases is to establish an autonomous organisation.